HugoBlox/theme-academic-cv/content/en/authors/admin/_index.md

 As a research institute with a mission to provide data science-related technolgies to everyone, we are collaborating with various departments in Osaka University and other research institutes, as well as companies.
 As ISLab, a part of Graduate School of Information Science and Technology, we work with students to motivate them and cultivate their interests toward research as well as knowledge on releated fields.

+### For prospective students

+We welcome students who want to work with us.
+[Click here](/post/prospective-students/) for more details.

 ### Interests
 - Computer Vision
 - Computational Photography